starmessage/StarMessage-screensaver/Apple MacOS screensaver download/readme.md

 - Website: https://www.StarMessageSoftware.com/moonscreensaver

 From here you can download the free (Lite edition) of the screensaver for MacOS.
-Alternatively, this is the [Apple store screensaver](https://www.starmessagesoftware.com/moonscreensaver/macos-screen-saver-on-mac-apple-store.html) edition.
+Alternatively, you can install the [Apple store screensaver](https://www.starmessagesoftware.com/moonscreensaver/macos-screen-saver-on-mac-apple-store.html) edition.